Early one morning in March, I arrived at the end of a curvy gravel road, in front of a door in a hedge that says “this must be the place”.

 She sums it up best!

 “I wonder if it is responsive to where we see/feel the energies – some may be residing within and others without.
 And consider what spiderworts do – they can be a signal to toxicity in the environment . . . maybe it only detects?
 And in that sense brings awareness that will help it move?”

 Yes yes yes!

 Thank you, Spiderwort Deva.
-You show us that to witness the dysfunction is to know that rest and vitality comes after.
+You show us that to unearth and see clearly the dysfunction is half the task, and that rest and vitality comes after.